ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-2/README.md

 Overall, application profiles serve as a powerful tool to choose from any of a multitude of different hybrid cloud deployments.

+## Quiz: Application Profile Best Practices

+### QUIZ QUESTION
+Select the 3 best practices that have to be followed when using application profiles.

+* When naming an application profile make it as simple and user-friendly.

+* Make application profiles a set of mutually exclusive choices.

+* Ensure to use nouns that reflect the audience use case or jargon